ducarme/springable/README.md

 radius = 0.01
 ```
 *A lower value for `radius` can be used to refine the solution,
 at the cost of increasing the solving duration.
-Default values is 0.05.*
+Default value is 0.05.*

 To use these custom solver settings, use the path to `custom_solver_settings.toml`
 as an extra argument of the `ss.simulate_model()` function, as follows: